RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation: Introduction

 \section{Introduction}

-In recent years, mobile robots have increasingly been deployed to assist humans and demonstrated remarkable capabilities~\cite{liu2024ok,xiong2024adaptive,fu2024mobile,wu2023tidybot,bahl2022human}.
-Typically, these robots operate on wheeled or tracked bases, equipped with arms that have a limited workspace.
+\IEEEPARstart{M}obile robots have increasingly been deployed to assist humans and demonstrated remarkable capabilities~\cite{fu2024mobile,wu2023tidybot}.
+Typically, these robots are equipped with wheeled mobile bases, making them less adaptable to diverse terrains and unable to adjust their base postures.
 This limitation has sparked interest in developing legged robots to undertake manipulation tasks, offering enhanced versatility and adaptability in diverse environments.
-By employing whole-body control in legged robots and arms, it is possible to effectively overcome terrain constraints and significantly expand the manipulation workspace of the arm~\cite{sleiman2023versatile,yokoyama2023adaptive,fu2023deep,zhang2023gamma,qiu2024learning}.
-However, training a legged loco-manipulation robot to achieve whole-body control like humans, along with accurate pose tracking capabilities, presents a substantial challenge to researchers.
+By employing whole-body control in legged robots and robotic arms, it is possible to effectively overcome terrain constraints and significantly expand the manipulation workspace of the arms~\cite{fu2023deep,zhang2023gamma,qiu2024learning}.
+However, training a legged loco-manipulation policy to achieve whole-body control, along with accurate 6D pose tracking capabilities, presents a substantial challenge to researchers.

-As a pioneering effort in this domain, Fu et al.~\cite{fu2023deep} has utilized a unified control policy to accomplish coordinated manipulation and locomotion.
-This approach leverages advantage mixing to facilitate the simultaneous control of both the arms and legs, and regularized RMA~\cite{margolis2022rapid} for further narrowing the sim-to-real gap.
-Despite the implementation of a whole-body control framework, it cannot tackle accurate 6D pose tracking within the workspace, a capability that is crucial for manipulation tasks.
-On the other hand, while GAMMA~\cite{zhang2023gamma} and GeFF~\cite{qiu2024learning} are capable of grasping objects based on 6-DoF end-effector control, their operation strategies separate the arm and the quadruped mechanisms, thus falling short of achieving whole-body control.
-This distinction restricts the arm's working space.
-Hence, achieving wide-range manipulation tasks throughout the entire space requires a novel training paradigm, which not only necessitates more consistent coordination between the quadruped and the arm but also improves the training efficiency and generalization ability.
+As a pioneering effort in this domain, Fu \textit{et al}.~\cite{fu2023deep} has utilized a unified control policy to accomplish coordinated manipulation and locomotion.
+Despite the implementation of a whole-body control framework, it cannot tackle accurate 6D end-effector pose tracking, a capability that is crucial for manipulation tasks.
+On the other hand, while GAMMA~\cite{zhang2023gamma} and GeFF~\cite{qiu2024learning} are capable of grasping objects based on 6-DoF end-effector control, their operation strategies separate the arm and the quadruped systems, thus falling short of achieving whole-body control.
+This distinction restricts the workspace of the arm.
+Consequently, accomplishing large-range manipulation tasks across the entire workspace necessitates a novel training paradigm.
+This approach must ensure enhanced coordination between the quadruped and the manipulator arm while also improving training efficiency and generalization capabilities.

+In awareness of these challenges, we introduce the \textbf{\ourshort}: an integrated legged loco-manipulation framework tailored for large-range 6D pose tracking and whole-body contorl.
+As shown in Fig. \ref{fig:big}, RoboDuet endows the policies with the capabilities of \blueline{zero-shot transfer across quadruped robots with similar morphology and physical dimensions}, loco-manipulation for diverse tasks, and robust whole-body control.
+These capabilities greatly enhance the system’s adaptability to different environments and reduce the need for retraining.